 How will I get my results?

 When you register at Choices you will be asked how you prefer to be contacted.
-We will only contact you if you have a positive result so that we can arrange treatment.
-If you have chosen to be texted, you will receive a message to contact the clinic- this is to protect your confidentiality.
-You are welcome to phone the clinic for your result during our opening hours. ( link to home screen/opening hrs and contact details.)
+If you have chosen to be texted, you will receive a message to contact the clinic to receive your results- this is to protect your confidentiality.
+You are welcome to phone the clinic for your result during our opening hours.

 What treatment will I need?